-The U.S. Public Interest Research Group recently conducted independent laboratory testing on several cosmetics that are marketed exclusively toward children and teens.
+The U.S. Public Interest Research Group recently conducted independent laboratory testing on several cosmetics marketed exclusively toward children and teens.
 It reportedly found that several of the products are contaminated with asbestos fibers.
-It is now warning consumers about the hazards posed by these potentially dangerous children’s products that are sold by Claire’s stores throughout the nation, including here in Maine.
+It is now warning consumers about the hazards posed by these potentially dangerous children’s products sold by Claire’s stores throughout the nation, including here in Maine.

-It contacted Claire’s offices and reported their findings along with recommendations for recalling the products and issuing refunds.
+It contacted Claire’s offices and reported their findings and recommendations for recalling the products and issuing refunds.
 The chain has not responded to the tests, nor has it taken any further action to remove the products from its stores.
-The group is also requesting that the Food and Drug Administration implement new policies of conducting regular testing of cosmetics to check for potentially dangerous contaminates.
+The group also requests that the Food and Drug Administration implement new policies of conducting regular testing of cosmetics to check for potentially dangerous contaminates.

 Until there are new policies in place that can provide better protection against potentially dangerous children’s products, the consumer interest group is urging parents to take proactive measures to ensure that the cosmetics that their children use are tested and are free of asbestos fibers.
 Any time products cause a serious illness or injury to a consumer; they often sustain significant monetary damages through medical bills and lost wages.
 An attorney who is well-versed in product liability claims can help evaluate these cases and provide assistance in successfully navigating these claims through Maine’s civil justice system.

 Source: uspirg.org, “Asbestos Found In Kids’ Makeup At Claire’s,” March 13, 2018